BSc (Hons) Sports Coaching & Performance Science (Top-up)

 Level 6

-The aim of this module is to explore the physiology of fatigue in extreme environment (heat) and exercise techniques that are specifically deigned to target key physiological adaptations, with contradictory findings in the literature.
-Students will also continue to develop practical coaching and instruction skill through an element of practical assessment.
-(Exam 50%, Practical competency 50%)
+The aim of this module is to explore the physiological and psychobiological concepts of fatigue that limit exercise performance and exercise techniques with contradictory findings within the literature.
+Students will also continue to develop practical coaching and instruction skills through an element of practical assessment and the critique of current training interventions

 The purpose of this module is to build upon the research proposal and carry out an independent piece of work.
-Students must seek and be approved to carry out he research by the ethics committee before beginning the research process.
+Students must seek and be approved to carry out the research by the ethics committee before beginning the research process.
 Students are required to collect primary/secondary data, analyse, and provide conclusions based on scientific outcomes in a written format.
-(Independent dissertation 100%)

 This module aims to educate learners on the theories and models of anxiety and the relationship to performance and to equip learners with the skills and knowledge on the effectiveness of an intervention.
-The module will investigate the formulation and selection of appropriate theories designed to understand the behaviour of the performer in a competitive context.
-This will enable learners to develop an understanding of the psychological principles that underpin athlete’s behaviour and develop ways to aid athlete’s performance through a range of sport psychology interventions, applying sport psychology theory to real-life situations.
-(Written essay 60%, Case Study 40%)
+Students will study the psychological principles that underpin athlete’s behaviour and develop ways to aid athletic performance by applying sport psychology theory to real-life

 Other details